 In this section, you can set up Shipping options for activating the shipping calculation and registering new Shipping classes.

 Under this section, you can set the options for all the payment methods available at your WooCommerce store.

 You should only activate the payment options that you want to display at the storefront.
 In addition, you can access individual configuration tabs for each payment method.

 Now comes the essential settings to ensure your online store complies with the current regulations.

 You should allow your customer to make purchases as a guest (in other words, do not force them to create an account and provide personal information).
 You will see an increase in the store’s conversion rate because of the simplicity of the purchase process.

-In this tab, you can decide how personal data is treated, the location of the store’s policy page, the notification messages that you must show to buyers, and the time that personal data is retained.
+In this tab, you can decide how personal data is treated, the location of the store’s policy page, the notification messages you must show buyers, and the time that personal data is retained.